 Details of the processes to be followed for new and updated Summary Inventories are described in more detail in Sections 3.1 and 3.2 of this document.

-Where the summary inventory is not provided by the UMSO or is not relevant to a half hourly unmetered Measurement Class the MA shall request the UMSO to provide the correct information and inform the its Associated Supplier if it is not provided in time to allow data to be submitted for the Initial Settlement Run for any SVA Metering System to which the MA has been appointed.
+Where the summary inventory is not provided by the UMSO or is not relevant to a half hourly unmetered Measurement Class the MA shall request the UMSO to provide the correct information and inform the associated Supplier if it is not provided in time to allow data to be submitted for the Initial Settlement Run for any SVA Metering System to which the MA has been appointed.

 1.2.5 Approval of Categories of Apparatus, Charge Codes and Switch Regimes